JamesCallanan/XAI-cardiac-MRI/README.md

-# notebooks-cardiac
+This backbone of this repo is the work of Adrianna Janik and was taken from https://github.com/adrijanik/notebooks-cardiac.git

-Informal repository with various code used to run experiments in [Interpretability of a Deep Learning Model in the Application of Cardiac MRI Segmentation with an ACDC Challenge Dataset](https://arxiv.org/abs/2103.08590).
+Contains some code used to run experiments in [Interpretability of a Deep Learning Model in the Application of Cardiac MRI Segmentation with an ACDC Challenge Dataset](https://arxiv.org/abs/2103.08590).